The Mental & Physical Health Benefits of Exercise

 In the meantime, be safe and stay healthy!

+Looking for a Personal Trainer in Singapore?
+Look no further!
 At FITLUC, we specialise in In-Person and Online Personal Training, and we also offer house-call PT with a small additional fee.
-We currently base our Personal Training clients at a well-equipped partner gym just a stone's throw away from Outram Park MRT.
+We currently base our Personal Training clients at a well-equipped gym just a stone's throw away from Outram Park MRT.

-Follow us on Instagram and Facebook to stay updated on our client stories and for more fitness tips!
+Follow us on Instagram and Facebook to stay updated on our client stories and for more fitness tips from our Personal Trainers!